JetBrains/intellij-community/plugins/settings-repository/README.md

 Use File -> Settings Repository… to configure.

 Specify URL of upstream Git repository.
-Please note — ssh is not yet supported.
-Please use HTTP/HTTPS.
 File URL is supported, you will be prompted to init repository if specified path is not exists or repository is not created.
 [GitHub](www.github.com) could be used to store settings.

 Check "Update repository from upstream on start" if you want automatically update your settings on IDE start.
 Otherwise you can use VCS -> Sync Settings.